 |In 2012, we were the proud recipient of PUB Watermark Award for our effort to promote water conservation.
 The Blackbox, an authentic learning space for students to perform and learn literature was opened in 2012.
 In 2013, we were granted MOE Niche Status: Environmental Science – A Multi-Disciplinary Approach.
 In 2014, we were granted the MOE Distinctive Programme: Applied Learning Programme for Clean Energy and Environmental Technology.
 NParks awarded our school the Community-In-Bloom Bronze Award in 2014.

-We were also awarded the President’s Award for the Environment in 2016.
+In 2016, we were awarded the President’s Award for the Environment.
 The President’s Award for the Environment (PAE) is the highest environmental accolade for individuals, educational institutions and organisations that have made outstanding contributions towards environmental and water resource sustainability in Singapore.
 It is an annual award organised by the Ministry of the Environment and Water Resources (MEWR) that recognises and honours the sustained environment- and water-related contributions by environmental champions from the People, Public and Private (3P) sectors.

 We were also awarded the SEC-Lee Foundation Singapore Environmental Achievement Award (Public Sector) in 2016.
 The Singapore Environmental Achievement Awards (SEAA) scheme is organised by the Singapore Environment Council (SEC).
 As the local and regional premier award that addresses overall environmental management systems, performance, initiatives and awareness within an organisation, organisations that win the award join an elite rank of businesses around the world that have affirmed their commitment to environmental excellence and protection of the natural environment.

 In 2017, we launched a coffeetable book titled “Our Journey”.
 The book documented our environmental conservation efforts.
-We were also awarded the Energy Efficiency National Partnership (EENP) – Best Energy Efficiency Practices in the Public Sector (School) in 2017.
+We were also awarded the Energy Efficiency National Partnership (EENP) – Best Energy Efficiency Practices in the Public Sector (School).
 The EENP Awards is organized by the National Environment Agency, Energy Market Authority and the Economic Development Board.

 In 2018, with strong outreach to the community and strong partnership with Singapore Green Building Council (SGBC) and its green consortium, our JOULES Smart Centre – the first green and energy efficient lab in Singapore schools was completed.
 Also with our strong partnership with Samwoh Corporation, they will be sponsoring the Samwoh – JOULES scholarship for our JOULES programme.
 NParks awarded our school the Community-In-Bloom Platinum Award in 2018.